Registering devices

 To connect the devices, they are pre-registered with the relevant information.
 More specific, each device will be configured as follows:

-• Username - the username for accessing Cumulocity IoT must have the format <tenant>/device_<id>, where <tenant> refers to the tenant from which the CSV file is imported and <id> refers to the respective value in the CSV file.
+• Username - the username for accessing Cumulocity must have the format <tenant>/device_<id>, where <tenant> refers to the tenant from which the CSV file is imported and <id> refers to the respective value in the CSV file.

-• Password - the unique password for each device to access Cumulocity IoT equals the value “Credentials” in the CSV file.
+• Password - the unique password for each device to access Cumulocity equals the value “Credentials” in the CSV file.

 • Device in managed object representation - fields TYPE, NAME, ICCID, IDTYPE, PATH, SHELL in the CSV file.